 a secret to the back of my head.”

-The man turned back to the window and with the nails of his right hand scratched
+The man turned to the window and with the nails of his right hand scratched

-through thick frost, leaving his mark on the pane.
+through thick frost, leaving his mark upon the pane.

 He showed his nails to the woman and said